 Toilets of Faith

-That is, the toilets and other plumbing at sites of religious practice or significance.
+This is an overview of the toilets and other plumbing at sites of religious practice or significance.
 This page is just an overview, click on any pictures or links to be taken to detailed pictures.

 Deuteronomy 23 instructs the Jewish people to "have a place outside the camp and go out there, and you shall have a spade among your tools, and it shall be when you sit down outside, you shall dig with it and shall turn to cover up your excrement."